 |Slow response||Request times out|

 This section provides a survey of some common resiliency strategies.
 Most of these are not limited to a particular technology.
-The descriptions in this section are meant to summarize the general idea behind each technique, with links to further reading.
+The descriptions in this section summarize the general idea behind each technique, with links to further reading.

 Each retry attempt adds to the total latency.
 Also, too many failed requests can cause a bottleneck, as pending requests accumulate in the queue.
 These blocked requests might hold critical system resources such as memory, threads, database connections, and so on, which can cause cascading failures.
 To avoid this, increase the delay between each retry attempt, and limit the total number of failed requests.

+Load balance across instances.
 For scalability, a cloud application should be able to scale out by adding more instances.
-This approach also improves resiliency, because unhealthy instances can be taken out of rotation.
+This approach also improves resiliency, because unhealthy instances can be removed from rotation.
+For example:

 - Put two or more VMs behind a load balancer.
 The load balancer distributes traffic to all the VMs.
-See Running multiple VMs on Azure for scalability and availability.
+See Run load-balanced VMs for scalability and availability.

 - Use Azure Traffic Manager to distribute traffic across a set of endpoints.

-For highest availability, replicas can be placed in multiple regions.
-However, this increases the latency to replicate the data.
+To maximize availability, replicas can be placed in multiple regions.
+However, this increases the latency when replicating the data.
 Typically, replicating across regions is done asynchronously, which implies an eventual consistency model and potential data loss if a replica fails.

-If a service fails and there is no failover path, the application may be able to degrade gracefully, in a way that still provides an acceptable user experience.
+Degrade gracefully.
+If a service fails and there is no failover path, the application may be able to degrade gracefully while still providing an acceptable user experience.
 For example:

-- Put a work item on a queue, to be executed later.
+- Put a work item on a queue, to be handled later.